 - Avoids slanted or diagonal lines

 Use the benefits of modern technology to improve your handwriting.
-Look for videos of professional calligraphers writing and explaining.
+Look for videos of professional calligraphers writing and explaining how they’re writing.
 You can find a lot of them online for free, you just have to choose a style you like and then follow it.
 This might be the best way to improve your bad handwriting.

 6. Copy handwriting that you like